angular/angular/aio/content/guide/ivy.md

 ## Switching back to the current compiler

 To stop using the Ivy compiler you need to undo the steps taken when [updating to use Ivy](#updating).
-- Set `enableIvy` to false in `src/tsconfig.app.json`, or remove it completely.
+- Set `enableIvy` to false in `tsconfig.app.json`, or remove it completely.
+- Add `"experimentalImportFactories": true` to your default build options in `angular.json` to support the import statement in `loadChildren` outside Ivy.
 - Remove `"aot": true` from your default build options if you didn't have it there before.
 - Remove the `postinstall` script.
 - Delete and reinstall your node modules.